-- Eat foods that are easy on your stomach, such as bananas, rice, applesauce and toast.
+- ▶ Eat foods that are easy on your stomach.
+These include white toast, plain or vanilla yogurt, and clear broth.
 Try lemon, lime, or other tart-flavored foods.
-You can see more ideas of foods that are easy on the stomach on page 43. - Eat 5 or 6 small meals each day instead of 3 large meals.
-When it is hard to eat, many people find it easier to eat smaller amounts, more often. - Do not skip meals and snacks.
+You can see more ideas of foods that are easy on the stomach on page 43. - ▶ Eat 5 or 6 small meals each day instead of 3 large meals.
+Many people find it easier to eat smaller amounts, more often. - Do not skip meals and snacks.
 Even if you do not feel hungry, you should still eat.
-For many people, having an empty stomach makes nausea worse.

-- Choose foods that appeal to you.
+For many people, having an empty stomach makes nausea worse. - ▶ Choose foods that appeal to you.
 Do not force yourself to eat any food that makes you feel sick.
 At the same time, do not eat your favorite foods, so you don't link them to feeling sick. - Sip only small amounts of liquids during meals.
 Eating and drinking at the same time can make you feel bloated.

 - Drink liquids throughout the day.
 Drink slowly.
-Keep a water bottle or cup with a lid and straw handy. - Eat and drink foods and drinks that are at room temperature.
+Keep a water bottle or cup with a lid and straw handy. - ▶ Eat and drink foods and drinks that are at room temperature.
 Let hot foods and drinks cool down and cold foods and drinks warm up before you eat or drink them.
 You can cool hot foods and drinks by adding ice.
-Or, warm up cold foods in a microwave. - Eat pretzels or crackers with your morning medicines if you have nausea in the morning, unless they need to be taken on an empty stomach. - Plan when it is best for you to eat and drink.
+Or, warm up cold foods in a microwave. - Eat dry toast or crackers before getting out of bed, if you have nausea in the morning. - Plan when it is best for you to eat and drink.
 Some people feel better when they eat a light meal or snack before treatment.
 Others feel better when they don't eat for a few hours before treatment.

-- Talk with your doctor about medicine to prevent nausea, called antiemetics or antinausea medicines.
+- ▶ Talk with your doctor about medicine to prevent nausea, called antiemetics or antinausea medicines.
 Be sure to tell your doctor or nurse if the medicines are not helping.
 If one medicine does not work well, your doctor may prescribe another.
 You may need to take them 1 hour before each treatment and for a few days after.
 The type of cancer treatment you get and how you react to it affects how long you need to take these medicines.
 Acupuncture may also help.
-Talk with your doctor or nurse if you want to try it. - Talk with a dietitian about ways to get enough to eat even if you have nausea. - Relax before each cancer treatment.
+Talk with your doctor or nurse if you want to try it. - ▶ Talk with a dietitian about ways to get enough to eat even if you have nausea. - Relax before each cancer treatment.
 You may feel better if you try deep breathing, meditation, or prayer.
 Many people relax with quiet activities such as reading or listening to music. - Rest after meals, but do so sitting up, not lying down. - Wear clothes that are comfortable and loose. - Keep a record of when you feel nausea and why.
 Show this to your nurse, doctor, or dietitian.
-They might suggest ways to change your diet. - Avoid strong food and drink smells.
+He or she might suggest ways to change your diet. - Avoid strong food and drink smells.
 These include foods that are being cooked, coffee, fish, onions, and garlic.
 Ask a friend or family member to cook for you to help avoid cooking smells. - Open a window or turn on a fan if your living area feels stuffy.
 Fresh air can help relieve nausea.
 Be sure not to eat in rooms that are too warm or stuffy.

-Sore mouth (mucositis)
+Sore Mouth (Mucositis)